rnwi241/LIS624SysLib2026/README.md

 Verification: See grades in Canvas.

-Notes: Selected Microsoft Edit for text editor. "edit" will launch text editor, ctrl-q will exit.
+Notes: Selected Microsoft Edit for text editor. 'edit' will launch text editor, ctrl-q will exit.
 __
 ## 2026-02-10 Module 3.1 Searching with Grep
 Goal: Search with grep, upload BibTeX file to VM using Web of Science data.
 Use command prompts to search for data specs.